AmiraliTanabian/Figlet-maker-/README.md

-This program can made figlet for you for exmple you Enter "like this" and output is figlet
+This program can made figlet for you for exmple you Enter and output is figlet